Java-9000/Java-1000/com/soft9000/M1000/A01000/MISSION.md

   * Compare the [new `Nexus`](./Nexus.java) to the [old `Nexus`](./old/Nexus.java).
   * Did the new [`CalcJob` Class](./CalcJob.java) add any clarity to the `Nexus`?
   * Might we ever want to have more that a single `CalcJob` in play?

-- Create & test your own version!
+- Create & test your own version:
+  * What notation might we add to switch between CalcJobs?
+  * How might we add support for multiple CalcJobs?

 ### Files:
 * `ClassyCalc.java`